Hey there, time traveller!

 The woman said she had just returned home when "I opened up the garage door (from the inside) and he was there leaning against the car."

-'I wasn't afraid at all -- it was just we had some excitement'
+'I wasn't afraid at all -- it was just we had some excitement'-- woman who found one of the victims in back lane (above)

 "He was saying he was stabbed.
 I told him I didn't have a cellphone so I said 'I don't know how to help you.'
 Then I saw a light on at my neighbour's across the alley so I went there."